pierre-24/nachos/documentation/source/use.rst

 .. note::

     + The different properties are actually function of the corresponding tensors in `qcip_tools <https://gitlab.unamur.be/pierre.beaujean/qcip_tools>`_, so this list may not be exhaustive (but at your own risks).
-    + Please use the ``-O`` option to restrict the effect when fetching SHG or THS properties.
+    + Please use the ``-O`` option to restrict the effect when fetching SHG or THS properties, and use ``-f`` to restrict the amount of frequencies printed.
     + If vibrational contribution have been added via ``nachos_shake`` to the program, the different values for each contribution will be printed.

 Appendix